zirf0/openshift-salesplatform-example/README.md

 # SETUP #

-*rhc  app create php-5.3 mysql-5.5 --from-code=https://github.com/zirf0/openshift-salesplatform-example*
+*rhc  app create SpExample php-5.3 mysql-5.5 --from-code=https://github.com/zirf0/openshift-salesplatform-example*

+Instead SpExample you can use your own name.

-Open site and follow installation instruction, on Step 4 data for database will be autofilled.
+Open site **youname-yordomain.rhcloud.com** and follow installation instruction, on Step 4 data for database will be autofilled.